juusokorhonen/droplet-shape-solver/README.md

 ## Installation

+This package is currently targeting Python version 3.10 and above.

 If you just want to install the latest verions, run the following pip install command:

   pip install https://github.com/juusokorhonen/droplet-shape-solver/